wangonya/wangonya.com-old-/src/pages/blog/testing-click-with-pytest.md

 First, we invoke the command as we would on the terminal, passing in the required arguments and options: `response = runner.invoke(add, ["test-user", "-m", "0"])`.

-We then check that the command executes successfuly: `assert response.exit_code == 0`.
+We then check that the command executes successfully: `assert response.exit_code == 0`.

-If the command executes successfuly, we expect a success message should be returned in the response with the values we added:
+If the command executes successfully, we expect a success message should be returned in the response with the values we added:

 ```python
 assert "Contact test-user added!" in response.output